hyperledger-archives/indy-client/getting-started.md

 Identifier: Not Assigned yet
 ```

-Identifier is a unique value that, that gets generated when user tries to accept the invitation, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
+Identifier is a unique value that gets generated when user tries to accept the invitation, and that identifier will be sent to Faber College, and used by Faber College to reference Alice in secure interactions.
 Each link invitation on Sovrin establishes a pairwise relationship when accepted, and each pairwise relationship uses different identifiers.
 Alice won’t use this identifier with other relationships.
 By having independent pairwise relationships, Alice reduces the ability for others to correlate her activities across multiple interactions.

 ```
 Trust anchor: Faber College(not yet written to Sovrin)